Tyler O'Neill Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks 27th in the league.
+- The pitching staff for the Rockies has a collective 7.4 K/9, the fourth-worst in MLB.

-- The Rockies have a 5.55 team ERA that ranks 26th among all MLB pitching staffs.
+- The Rockies' 5.31 team ERA ranks 24th across all league pitching staffs.

-- Rockies pitchers combine to allow 12 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- The Rockies rank 16th in baseball in home runs surrendered (12 total, 1.1 per game).

-- The Rockies are sending Marquez (1-1) out for his third start of the season.
+- Freeland (2-0) takes the mound for the Rockies to make his third start this season.

 © 2023 Data Skrive.
 All rights reserved.